RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 </p>

 <p>
 Return to Windows Explorer, navigate to directory D:\projects\lbdemo and right-click in the right panel.
-Choose <strong>SVN Checkout …</strong>.
+Choose <strong>SVN Checkout</strong>.
 In the panel that appears, enter:
 </p>
 <div ><table >
 	<tr >